Criticism of Wikipedia: Partisanship

-Hindutvas have accused Wikipedia of being anti-Hindu and anti-Indian.
+Hindutva proponents have accused Wikipedia of being anti-Hindu and anti-Indian.

+In 2025, after the assassination of Charlie Kirk, Wikipedia was accused of pushing a "left-wing narrative" about Kirk.

-National or corporate bias
+National bias

 In 2008, Tim Anderson, a senior lecturer in political economy at the University of Sydney, said Wikipedia administrators display an American-focused bias in their interactions with editors and their determinations of which sources are appropriate for use on the site.
 Anderson was outraged after several of the sources he used in his edits to the Hugo Chávez article, including Venezuela Analysis and Z Magazine, were disallowed as "unusable".
 Anderson also described Wikipedia's neutral point of view policy to ZDNet Australia as "a facade" and that Wikipedia "hides behind a reliance on corporate media editorials".